fstarnaud/ozp-documentation-wiki/Iteration-35.md

 * Support ongoing development / bugs / etc

 ### NC
+* Continue supporting testing efforts
 * Java 8 Support for OMP
+* Continue update of documentation with new features
+* Finish refactoring table-view to use W2UI

 ## Roadblocks
 * meeting to discuss new back end infrastructure